Agora-Pluribus-Technologies/Pluribus.me/owo.md

 Compliant readers or tools should be able to:

-* Parse and render OWO packages,
+* Parse and render OwO packages,
 * Export them as plain static sites,
 * Or re-import them for editing and remixing.